 - The 5-year survival rate for people with anaplastic thyroid cancer is about 7 percent.

 In many cases, it is not possible to prevent thyroid cancer.
 However, the following might help reduce or eliminate the risk of thyroid cancer:

-- Having preventive (prophylactic) surgery.
-Changes in specific genes can occur in members of the same family.
-These gene changes are associated with an increased risk of thyroid cancer.
-A person might choose having his/her currently cancer-free thyroid totally removed to prevent cancer from developing there.
+- Having prophylactic (preventive) surgery: Changes in certain genes can cause an increased risk of thyroid cancer.
+A person might choose to have his or her thyroid removed to prevent cancer from developing there.

 Can't find the health information you’re looking for?